 Jatropha curcas medicinal herb also referred to as Tubang bakod is from the Euphorbiaceae family and it is a toxic or poisonous plant that has to be used with great caution.

 importance of being a part of the herbal remedies that can be derived

 The constituents of the seeds include almost 40 percent of oil which is used to produce biodiesel fuel and which is of a high quality.

-The leaves are especially used for joint and muscle aches such as arthritis, rheumatism and sore muscles, snake bites.
-It is also used as an insecticide.
+The leaves are especially used for joint and muscle aches such as arthritis, rheumatism, sore joints, sprain ankles, sore muscles and snake bites.

-Prepare remedy by putting oil on the Jatropa leaves and then heat on open fire after which lay them on areas that are in pain or sore.
-The leaves possess anti-inflammatory properties.
+Prepare remedy by putting oil on the Jatropha leaves and then heat on open fire.
+After this preparation, place the leaves on areas that are painful and or sore.

 The seed and fruit are not edible.
-They can be very toxic when eaten so avoid seeds and fruits at all times.
+They can be very toxic when eaten so avoid the seeds and fruits at all times.
 Do not use the leaves excessively because they can be also poisonous when used internally.

-The pounded leaves of jatropha curcas can be made into a poultice as well and used to aid in snakebites, muscles and joint pains..
+The pounded leaves of jatropha curcas can be made into a poultice as well and used to aid in snake bites, muscles and joint pains.